Find Trade Colleges

 Madison, FL

 North Florida College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
 It came in at #10 on the list.
-Located in the rural area of Madison, NFC is a public school with a small student population.
+Located in the rural area of Madison, NFC is a public college with a small student population.

 Read full report on Allied Health Professions at North Florida College